-Terry Allen serves as the Operations Manager for Noble Vineyard Management.
+Terry Allen serves as the Operations Manager for Noble Vineyard Management and Noble Custom Harvesting.
 He is responsible for overseeing the day-to-day implementation of the vineyard farm plans and collaborating with the Direct of Viticulture on all development projects.
 He is also responsible for managing the shop and mechanics.

 Over his twenty-five year career at Welch, Terry amassed experience farming in Lake, Mendocino, Napa and Sonoma Counties.
 Terry has managed and developed vineyards for an impressive list of clients including: Robert Mondavi Winery, Parducci Wine Cellars, Fetzer Vineyards, Arkley Vineyards, Brutocao Winery, Eco Terreno and numerous other producers.

 In addition to managing and developing vineyards, Terry has knowledge running heavy equipment, building irrigation/frost ponds, scheduling and overseeing crews and designing irrigation, frost and trellis systems.
 Terry has skill managing tertiary facets of the business including pesticide and fungicide reporting and third party vineyard certifications.